sodadata/docs/soda-sql/installation.md

 # Install Soda SQL

-Soda SQL is a command-line interface (CLI) tool that enables you to scan the data in your database to surface invalid, missing, or unexpected data.
+Soda SQL is a command-line interface (CLI) tool that enables you to scan the data in your data source to surface invalid, missing, or unexpected data.
 <br />

 **[Compatibility](#compatibility)<br />